 May 27- June 3, 2018

-Sue Falkner-March is a Level III Centered Riding® Instructor who studied under Sally Swift.
+Sue Falkner-March is a Level IV Centered Riding® Instructor who studied under Sally Swift.
 Teaching is her full time job and her students include world class endurance riders, and an assortment of dressage and hunter/jumper riders, gaited horse enthusiasts, western competitive riders, recreational riders, as well as working ranchers and trainers.
-She is also a Connected Riding practitioner and for 20 years has been a student of the Alexander Technique.
+She is also a Connected Riding associate instructor and for 20 years has been a student of the Alexander Technique.

 In this centered riding clinic students will gain increased body awareness.
 They will learn tools to release unnecessary tension patterns, and re-balance their bodies.
 This will increase clear communication with the horse, as well as allow the horse to move more comfortably and fluidly under them.
 They will experience ease, lightness and increased comfort in their riding.